 - Submission of another student’s work or group work as one’s individual effort.

-- Stealing is defined as the appropriation of money or property belonging to another person, organization, or the College or the borrowing of such property without the knowledge and permission of the owner.
+Stealing is defined as the appropriation of money or property belonging to another person, organization, or College or the borrowing of such property without the knowledge and permission of the owner.

-- Failure to enforce the Honor Code is defined as any act of omission that permits violations of the Honor Code to occur or to go unreported and is of itself, a violation of the Honor Code.
+Failure to enforce the Honor Code is defined as any act of omission that permits violations of the Honor Code to occur or to go unreported and is in itself a violation of the Honor Code.

 All academic work at Presbyterian College School of Pharmacy falls under the Honor Code.
-Quizzes, tests, examinations, projects, presentations, and papers to be graded are governed by and should be accompanied by the pledge:
+Quizzes, tests, examinations, projects, presentations, and papers to be graded are governed by and should be accompanied by the pledge below and followed by an act of student acknowledgment, usually a signature.

 “On my honor, I pledge that I have neither given nor received any unacknowledged aid on this assignment”